luciVuc/LiteClass/README.md

-## LiteClass
+LiteClass
 ==

-A small JS module which intends to facilitate object-oriented development in JavaScript by simplifying the process of creating and extending classes through prototypal inheritance.
+A small JS module which intends to facilitate object-oriented programming (OOP) in JavaScript by simplifying the process of creating and extending classes through prototypal inheritance.

 ### Installation Guide
 This module is designed to work both in a client-side (i.e. browser) and a server-side (i.e. Node.js) environment.